our board

 Debapriya Bhattacharya

 Debapriya Bhattacharya is a macro-economist and public policy analyst.
-Currently, he is a Distinguished Fellow at the Centre for Policy Dialogue (CPD) in Dhaka, where he served as its first Executive Director.
-He is also a member of the CPD Board of Trustees.
+Currently, he is a Distinguished Fellow at the Centre for Policy Dialogue (CPD) in Dhaka, where he served as its first Executive Director and is a member of its Board of Trustees.

-He is the Convenor of the Citizen’s Platform for SDGs, Bangladesh – a network of more than 150 partner organizations from civil society and private sector.
+Deb is the Convenor of the Citizen’s Platform for SDGs, Bangladesh – a network of more than 150 partner organizations from civil society and private sector.
 He is a ranking member of, among others, the United Nations Committee for Development Policy, a subsidiary body of the Economic and Social Council (ECOSOC) of the UN General Assembly, and a member of the Supervisory Board of BRAC International, which operates across 10 countries in Africa and Asia.
+He is the founding Chair of the Southern Voice – a network of more than 50 think tanks and also the founding Chair of LDC Monitor.
+He is regularly featured in the local and international media.

 Irina Petrova